whs2k/GPO-AI/README.md

-# loc_challenge_ai
+## LOC Challenge AI

-A Machine Learning Law Match Maker
+A Machine Learning Law Match Maker.

-#@ LOC Challenge

-Create an application, website, visualization, or other digital creation that helps analyze Congressional data.
+An application, website, visualization, or other digital creation that helps analyze Congressional data.